Doctoral degrees require at least 72 credit hours beyond the bachelor's degree; however,

 the program graduate coordinator, the college director of graduate studies, and the

-Vice Provost for Graduate Programs.
+Dean of the Graduate School.
 Retroactive approval will not be granted.
-A leave
+A leave of

 Defense of Dissertation